Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.42 Keeper App Project - Part 3/README.md

 In the App component, we define a `deleteNote` function that receives an `id` and updates the `notes` array by filtering out the note with the matching index.
 This function is passed as the `onDelete` prop to each `Note` component.

 The `filter()` function iterates over the `prevNotes` array, returning all notes where the index does not equal the `id` of the note to delete.
 This effectively removes the targeted note from the array.

+### Passing Unique Identifiers to Notes

+To identify notes uniquely, we use the index parameter from the `map()` function as both the `key` and `id` prop for each `Note` component.
+This `id` is then passed back when the delete function is triggered.

+Inside the `Note` component, when the DELETE button is clicked, `props.onDelete(props.id)` is called to notify the App component which note to remove.